guardianproject/info/content/_index.md

 <a href="https://secondwind.guardianproject.info">Second Wind</a> is an offline content and apps distribution system for Android devices, powered by the F-Droid open app store project.
 <a href="https://secondwind.guardianproject.info"><img src="projects/secondwind.jpg"/></a>

-< href="https://digiresilience.org/solutions/link/">CDR Link</a> is a secure helpdesk.
+<a href="https://digiresilience.org/solutions/link/">CDR Link</a> is a secure helpdesk.
 We provide secure Signal, PGP, Whatsapp & Telegram channels for your community.
 <a href="https://digiresilience.org/solutions/link/"><img src="projects/cdr.jpg"/></a>